-This used to be an undeveloped area.
-In the 13th century it used to be a cemetery.
-In the fourteenth Century they build a chapel here, a miraculous statue of the Virgin came along, and the fortunes of this neighborhood transformed.
+The Place Du Grand Sablon used to be an undeveloped area in the past.
+In fact, in the 13th century it used to be a cemetery.
+In the fourteenth Century a chapel was built here, along with a miraculous statue of the Virgin, and the fortunes of this neighborhood transformed.
 Aristocracy moved in the sixteenth century and eventually the area became completely gentrified.
-The Fountain of Minerva statue of see in the middle of the square was installed in the mid-eighteenth century.
+The Fountain of Minerva was installed in the middle of the square in mid-eighteenth century.
 Everything from festivals to competitions to executions have been held here.
-Today is one of the trendiest places in town to hang out.
+Today it is one of the trendiest places in town to hang out.
 Antique stores, boutiques, hotels, restaurants, pastry shops, chocolatiers - these, and the beautiful architecture, make this one of city's most charming locations.

-Book-lovers should appear here on Saturdays and Sundays for the Sablon Antiques and Books Market.
+Book-lovers should come here on Saturdays and Sundays for the Sablon Antiques and Books Market.
 More than 100 dealers set up shop here.

 Grand Place, 1000 Bruxelles, Belgium